-Criminalization of Privacy:
+Escape from "Criminalization of Privacy":

-The argument here is that desiring financial privacy should not be considered a criminal act.
+Desiring financial privacy should not be considered a criminal act.
 Bitcoin allows users to conduct transactions without being subject to intrusive scrutiny, emphasizing the idea that privacy in financial matters is a basic right.

 Absence of Document Submission: